jeff4/a7/src/pages/posts/68-temp.md

 	* Eighty-two percent of group practice executives say prior authorization is very or extremely burdensome, according to the Medical Group Management Association's "Annual Regulatory Burden Report."
 * 2020?
 [Prior Authorizations: The Saga Continues For Providers](https://remingtonreport.com/intelligence-resources/futurefocus/prior-authorizations-the-saga-continues-for-providers/) data from 2019.
 	* The average number of hours per week for physician spent was 4.6.
 The average number of hours per week for their staff was 11.6.
-* 2022 AMA report infographic.
-[Link to PDF](https://www.ama-assn.org/system/files/prior-authorization-survey.pdf).
-Title: "2022 AMA prior authorization (PA) physician survey"
-	* 'For those patients whose treatment requires PA, how often does this process delay access to necessary care?' **94% report delays**.
-	* ' How often do issues related to the PA process lead to patients abandoning their recommended course of treatment?' **80% lead to some abandonment**.

 ***